-Tallahala WMA is 28,120 acres within the Bienville National Forest located near Montrose.
-Bucks must have a minimum inside spread of 12 inches or one main beam length of at least 15 inches.
+Tallahala WMA is 28,120 acres within the Bienville Na Forest located near Montrose.
+Bucks must have a minimum spread of 12 inches or one main beam length of at least 15 in

 Deer harvest consisted of 50 bucks and 70 does.
-Total harvest decreased 25% from last year.
-Deer hunters accounted for 1,431 man-days which is down significantly.
+Total h decreased 25% from last year.
+Deer hunters accounted for man-days which is down significantly.

-The U.S. Forest Service continues to conduct spri ng prescribed burns and timber management on the W1 MA.
-This will enhance bro wse production.
+The U.S. Forest Service continues to conduct spring prescribed burns and timber management on the WMA.
+This will enhance browse production.